 Under 30?
 Consider Catastrophic Coverage

-Before the ACA, many self-employed Americans faced a challenging conundrum: buy expensive health insurance or forgo it entirely (and hope you don’t fall ill).
-A common solution was to purchase a catastrophic plan as a bulwark against devastatingly expensive health care costs.
-Coverage was minimal and deductibles were high.
-But premiums were low!
+Before the ACA, self-employed Americans may have faced a challenging conundrum: buy expensive health insurance or forgo it entirely (and hope you don’t fall ill).
+A potential solution was to purchase a catastrophic plan as a bulwark against expensive health care costs.
+Coverage was minimal, and deductibles were high.
+But premiums were low!²

-Due to the ACA requirement that all health plans sold in the United States include minimum essential coverage, many catastrophic health plans popular with the self-employed no longer exist.
+Due to the ACA requirement that comprehensive health plans sold in the United States include minimum essential coverage,³ catastrophic health plans popular with the self-employed no longer exist.
 However, self-employed Americans under 30 can still purchase catastrophic coverage similar to what was available in the past.
-Today’s catastrophic plans include all mandatory health benefits, but there are limits on the number of primary care visits and preventative services covered before the deductible kicks in.
+Today’s catastrophic plans include all mandatory health benefits, but there are limits on the number of primary care visits and preventative services covered before the deductible kicks in.²

-Premiums for catastrophic plans will be among the lowest on the market, but there’s a catch: nobody using them will be eligible for federal subsidies.
-Which means…
+Premiums for catastrophic plans will be among the lowest on the market, but there’s a catch: nobody using them will be eligible for federal subsidies.² Which means…

 A Bronze Plan Might Still Be More Affordable.

-If you’re shopping for coverage and are wondering why some plans labeled catastrophic are more expensive than the ones labeled bronze, it’s probably because plans in the latter category allow you to apply a subsidy to your monthly premiums if you qualify.
-Ultimately, opting for catastrophic coverage can be a great way for freelancers and small business owners in their 20s to find affordable coverage.
+If you’re shopping for coverage and are wondering why some plans labeled catastrophic are more expensive than the ones labeled bronze, it may be because plans in the latter category allow you to apply a subsidy to your monthly premiums if you qualify.² Ultimately, opting for catastrophic coverage can be a great way for freelancers and small business owners in their 20s to find affordable coverage.
 Just be aware that subsidy eligibility may allow you to pay less, or nothing at all*, for an even better product!

 Cost Sharing Can Lower Your Premium

-Self-employed Americans whose incomes fall within 100 to 250 percent of the federal poverty level may be eligible for an additional subsidy for some health plans on top of the one available to them for all Marketplace coverage.
-This subsidy is called a “cost-sharing reduction” and applies only to plans in the Marketplace’s silver category.
+Self-employed Americans who qualify may be eligible for an additional subsidy for some health plans on top of the one available to them for all Marketplace coverage.
+This subsidy is called a “cost-sharing reduction” and applies only to plans in the Marketplace’s silver category.4

 A cost-sharing plan could put Silver-level coverage within your means – even if you thought a Bronze plan was at the top of your budget!
 For qualified applicants, Silver plans with the cost-sharing reduction applied will offer costs comparable to Bronze plans.

 Working for yourself doesn’t have to confine you to low-quality health insurance.
 ACA subsidies aside (and those alone can provide significant savings!) there are a variety of ways to save money on health insurance.
-Contact HealthMarkets today at (800) 429-5058 for more information about choosing a plan that works for you and your family.
+Visit HealthMarkets today for more information about choosing a plan that works for you and your family.